 Wait!
 There’s more!

 Crazy as it sounds, Oxford is not in fact limited to what Merton has to offer.
 First and foremost in this direction is the LGBTQSoc, the university-wide LGBTQ society.
 They run events ranging from interesting talks and careers events through weekly brunches to the ever-popular cheap drinks on Tuesday nights.
 Visit their website (oulgbtsoc.org.uk) to sign up to their newsletter and see what’s on.
-LGBTQSoc has three welfare officers who can also be contacted in confidence.
+LGBTQSoc has two welfare officers who can also be contacted in confidence.
 OUSU has an LGBTQ campaign which is the more politically-active side of Oxford LGBTQ life.
 Oxford Pride parade happens at the end of Trinity, for a rare glimpse at an LGBTQ event not dominated by students.
 I’ll be doing my best to make participating in university-wide LGBTQ stuff less daunting, but if you’re interested in an event and would like a friendly face with you, just let me know!

 Oxford is a fairly awesome place to be LGBTQ.
 College and the University are hugely tolerant places, as is the wider city (in the unlikely event that you do encounter any problems, please let me know in confidence).
 In terms of going out, Oxford’s most popular LGBTQ club nights are held at Plush, on Park End Street.
 The club is always well-attended by Merton students of all sexual orientations, particularly on Friday nights!